lukegrn/dots/README.md

 This sets up the following programs:

 - zsh (default shell on mac, `chsh -s $(which zsh)` on Linux)
-- tmux (install, will be autostarted on shell open)
+- ~~tmux (install, will be autostarted on shell open)~~ This is no longer auto started in favor of built in multiplexing with wezterm.
 - neovim
   - need to install packer for neovim package management [here](https://github.com/wbthomason/packer.nvim)) and run `:PackerInstall`